Jadyhill/Python-learning/README.md

 ### If you realy do not like listensing to those words:
  > i love you
- > fro the first time I met you
+ > from the first time I met you
  > - jeff wang

-of couse emoji!
+of course emoji!

 ```javascript
 if i>0: